Note: this post contains affiliate links.

 I must mention another wonderful feature of this study: printable banner flags!!
 This is a great option if you have some extra time on your hands, and the children want to do more.
 If you are not the crafty type and want to skip that part all together, you can have your children decorate the flags (according to instructions) or have them simply color in the flag of the day.
 Printable flags look just like coloring pages.
 If you print them out and instead of cutting along the lines simply staple the papers together, you will have a nice 12 page Easter Book, decorated by your kids.

 In my opinion, it’s a great length for a Bible study with kids.
 It gives you enough time to be able to dive into the Easter story and study it well.
-It is broken down into 12 “study days”, which are essentially 12 lessons.
+It consists of 12 “study days”, which are essentially 12 lessons.
 You can choose to go through it every single day and finish right before Easter.
 Or you can choose to do it every other day and take up closer to a month.
-Or you can combine the lessons/days and do the study in clusters (for instance, on the week-ends).
+You can also combine the lessons/days and do the study in clusters (for instance, on the week-ends).
 The beauty of this Easter study is that how you do it and how long it takes is entirely up to you!

 Ever since my kids were little, during Christmas and Easter, we would read books, do activities, and have conversations about what they had heard.
 And every year, without a miss, I would be the one surprised to learn something new about Jesus and my relationship with Him through our simple lessons.
 The older my kids got, the more interesting the conversations became.
 It is through these studies and discussion that I believe we, as a family, discover the world of faith and hope.
 Our children, in turn, learn to discover the burning questions about God and dig deeper for their own answers.
 And we, parents, are here to help them navigate and discover the truths of the Bible.